NFPA 70E/CSA Z462 – Workplace Standard for Electrical Safety

 Personal and Other Protective Equipment

-MELTRIC Switch-Rated plugs and receptacles simplify NFPA 70E and NEC compliance by eliminating the possibility of exposure to energized parts and arcing when making and breaking the electrical connections required to change-out motors and other equipment.
-Our devices eliminate arc flash at disconnection and protect users from other electrical hazards, including shock and burns.
+MELTRIC Switch-Rated plugs and receptacles simplify compliance with NFPA 70E by eliminating exposure to live parts and arcing when making and breaking electrical connections to changeout or service motors and other equipment.
+The hazard is eliminated, so there is no need for cumbersome PPE or time-consuming safety procedures.